plugdata-team/plugdata/Resources/Documentation/ELSE/phasor.md

 categories:
 - object

-pdcategory: Triggers and Clocks, Envelopes and LFOs
+pdcategory: ELSE, Triggers and Clocks, Envelopes and LFOs

 arguments:
 - description: frequency in hertz